Dill-PICL/GOMAP-singularity/docs/INSTALL.rst

         -W $PWD/tmp \
         /path/to/image/GOMAP.simg GOMAP

-3. Run the setup step with a temporary config.yml file that can be downloaded from `TODO <http://wkpalan.github.io>`_
+3. Run the setup step with a temporary config.yml file that can be downloaded from `here <_static/config.yml>`_

 .. code-block:: bash